 Whether you’re just getting started with Linux or looking to brush up on your skills, these free resources will set you on the right path.

 The Linux Foundation offers a free, self-paced video course that covers the basics of working with the Linux operating system.
-Throughout the course, you’ll get practical experience with common tasks like navigating the file system, installing software, Linux commands and managing user permissions.
+Throughout the course, you will get practical experience with common tasks like navigating the file system, installing software, Linux commands and managing user permissions.

 Linux Journey is an excellent online resource for beginner Linux users.
 The site offers a wealth of articles, tutorials, and tips to help you get started with learning about and using Linux.
 You can also find helpful guides on topics like Bash scripting, Linux commands and security.